 But for the casual flier?
 I don’t believe loyalty is worth it.

-I don’t think anyone who flies less than 20,000 miles per year should even bother to be “loyal” to one airline.
-Unless you have a real affinity for one airline, the benefits you get for your “loyalty” aren’t worth the added price you are going to pay for your fare.
+I don’t think anyone who flies less than 20,000 miles per year should bother to be “loyal” to one airline.
+Unless you have a real affinity for one airline, the benefits you get for your “loyalty” aren’t worth the added price you’re going to pay for your fare.
 I’ve stuck with American this year because I knew I would fly at least 20,000 miles and make at least their “Gold” status.

 Save yourself money and go with the cheapest ticket.